smithy-lang/smithy-rs/aws/SDK_CHANGELOG.md

 - Added missing features to user agent formatting, and made it possible to configure an app name for the user agent via service config. (smithy-rs#865)
 - :bug: Relaxed profile name validation to allow `@` and other characters (smithy-rs#861, aws-sdk-rust#270)
 - :bug: Fixed signing problem with S3 Control (smithy-rs#858, aws-sd-rust#291)
+- :tada: Timeouts for requests are now configurable.
+You can set a timeout for each individual request attempt or for all attempts made for a request. (smithy-rs#831)
+  - `SdkError` now includes a variant `TimeoutError` for when a request times out  (smithy-rs#885)
+- Improve docs on `aws-smithy-client` (smithy-rs#855)
+- Fix http-body dependency version (smithy-rs#883, aws-sdk-rust#305)

 **Contributions**